jmanthony3/Archimedes/docs/class/engr-851-001-integrated-computational-materials-engineering.md

     We must show the FRS animating using [Tecplot](https://www.tecplot.com/products/tecplot-360/free-trial-software/).

     All this information is eventually used in crystal plasticity in Abaqus codes which is the third homework and today’s lecture.
-    That will look at single crystal stress-strain behaviors which gets expanded into the convoluted polycrystal behavior which is captured in the ISV codes.
+    That will look at #single-crystal stress-strain behaviors which gets expanded into the convoluted polycrystal behavior which is captured in the ISV codes.

 ---